Haro Wine Festival: Festival of National Tourist Interest

-In 1965, the Secretariat of the Ministry of Information and Tourism granted the honorary title of "Festival of Tourist Interest" to the "Pilgrimage of San Felices de Bilibio.”
+In 1965, the Secretariat of the Military of Information and Tourism granted the honorary title of "Festival of Tourist Interest" to the "Pilgrimage of San Felices de Bilibio.”

 In 1980, the Secretary of State for Tourism published a list of festivities classifying them all as: of "International Tourist Interest," of "National Tourist Interest," or of "Tourist Interest."
 The Pilgrimage of San Felices de Bilibio was classified as “Festival of Tourist Interest.”

 In 1988, the Ministry of Transport, Tourism, and Communications was asked to declare the pilgrimage a “Festival of National Tourist Interest,” but the proposal was rejected.

 Ten years later, in 1998, the government of La Rioja granted it the title of "Festival of National Tourist Interest.”

 Finally, in 2011, it was declared a “Festival of International Tourist Interest,” the highest honor a festival can receive.

-Children’s wine battle
+Children’s battle

 Starting in 2004, a children’s wine battle was also held so that the youth could also enjoy the tradition.
-On June 26 or 27th, between 10 and 11am in the Plaza de la Paz in Haro, containers full of red liquid are distributed to the children.
+On June 26 or 27th, between 10:00 and 11:0 AM in the Plaza de la Paz in Haro, containers full of red liquid are distributed to the children.
 They go on a short pilgrimage to the “fairgrounds” where, after making an offer to the patron saint, the wine battle takes place.
 After this, the children all receive a lunch of chocolate and biscuits.
-Their festival continues at the Plaza where there are "bullfights" for youth in the town bullring.
-However, the "bulls" are actually heifers and no animals are killed.
+Their festival continues at the Plaza where there are bullfights for youth in the town bullring.